witchcrafters/algae/README.md

 ## Tagged Unions

-Sums join existing types with tags: new types to help distibguish the context that they are in (the sum type)
+Sums join existing types with tags: new types to help distinguish the context that they are in (the sum type)

 ```elixir